StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 ### Rewrite queries in View Delta Join scenarios

-StarRocks now supports rewriting queries based on asynchronous materialized views with Delta Join, which means that the queried tables are a subset of the materialized view's base tables.
+StarRocks now supports rewriting queries based on asynchronous materialized views with Delta Join, which allows queried tables to be a subset of the materialized view's base tables.
 For example, queries of the form `table_a INNER JOIN table_b` can be rewritten by materialized views of the form `table_a INNER JOIN table_b INNER JOIN/LEFT OUTER JOIN table_c`, where `table_b INNER JOIN/LEFT OUTER JOIN table_c` is the Delta Join.
-This feature allows transparent acceleration for such queries, thereby preserving the flexibility of the query and avoiding the huge cost of building wide tables.
+This feature provides transparent acceleration for such queries, preserving the query's flexibility and avoiding the high cost of building wide tables.

 View Delta Join queries can be rewritten only when the following requirements are met: